Codependency

 Sometimes, tragic circumstances like abuse can lead a child to believe that the only time they get any type of attention from a family member is when they are being abused.
 They take this thought pattern with them through adulthood, and thus remain in abusive relationships because of this skewed definition of love and acceptance.

-Patterns of Codependency
+Signs of Codependency

 Denial

 A codependent person will deny their own needs and feelings.
-Not only do others’ needs come before their own, they may deny any negative feelings that come from being the giver in the relationship.
+Not only do others’ needs come before their own, but they may also deny any negative feelings that come from being the giver in the relationship.

-Sometimes that person won’t admit to themselves that they are in a codependent relationship and will claim that that their partner or caregiver is attending to their needs as well.
+Sometimes that person won’t admit to themselves that they are in a codependent relationship and will claim that their partner or caregiver is attending to their needs as well.

 Part of believing that your needs don’t matter in a relationship is believing that you don’t matter.
 A codependent person might have feelings of “never being good enough” that lead to needing the approval of others to simply exist.

-Low self esteem patterns in codependent relationships are really a double-edged sword: The giver in the relationship seeks validation that they can’t give themselves, but they don’t feel valued enough by other people to ask for support.
+Low self-esteem patterns in codependent relationships are really a double-edged sword: The giver in the relationship seeks validation that they can’t give themselves, but they don’t feel valued enough by other people to ask for support.

 Compliance